underthecurve/underthecurve.github.io/about.md

 permalink: /about/
 ---

 This site is a chronicle of my experiences in journalism, beginning with my time as a 2016 Knight-Mozilla OpenNews fellow, based at the L.A.
-Times Data Desk——
+Times Data Desk.

 More about the fellowship: [OpenNews](https://opennews.org/what/fellowships/info/)